pandey-ankit/WebLogic-Basic-Lab/README.md

 ![](images/35.png)

-- The demo image that we are using is having one preconfigured web application that is running on Managed Server.
+s.
+The demo image that we are using is having one preconfigured web application that is running on Managed Server.
 This preconfigured web app allows you to test and verify all JDBC Connection parameters from DataSource.
 Click on **Deployments**.

 ![](images/36.png)